ManiAm/VENTOS_Public/README.md

 15          |
 16          |

-We recommend installing VENTOS on the latest version of Ubuntu [link](http://www.ubuntu.com/download/desktop).
-If you don't have Ubuntu on your machine, then you can install it on a Virtual Machine (VM) such as Oracle VirtualBox (video [here](https://www.youtube.com/watch?v=lUXzhf7Kwow)) or you can install it in a dual-boot setup.
-If you do not use VENTOS often, then the virtual machine would be a good option.
+We recommend installing VENTOS on the latest version of Ubuntu ([here](http://www.ubuntu.com/download/desktop)).
+If you don't have Ubuntu on your computer, then you can install it on a Virtual Machine (VM) such as Oracle VirtualBox (video [here](https://www.youtube.com/watch?v=lUXzhf7Kwow)) or you can install it in a dual-boot setup.
+If you do not use VENTOS often, then the VM would be a good option.
 This avoids reboots and enables easy data-exchange between Ubuntu and your host OS.
 Moreover, you can save the VM state using snapshots and roll back to the previous functioning state if something goes wrong.
-One big disadvantage of using Ubuntu on a VM is slow speed because your available computer resources (CPU, RAM, etc.) are shared between two OSes.
+One big disadvantage of using a VM is slow speed because your available computer resources (CPU, RAM, etc.) are shared between two OSes.
 Hence, if you use VENTOS often, then a dual-boot setup is more suitable.

 Installation
 ------------

 Follow these instructions to install VENTOS (and its prerequisites) on your OS.
 You can also follow the installation in [this](https://www.youtube.com/watch?v=lUXzhf7Kwow) video.
+You need patience and a fast Internet.
+The installation process takes more than one hour!

 **Step 1:** If you do not have git installed on your machine, then install it.
 In Ubuntu, simply run the following command in terminal: